tremor-rs/tremor-www-docs/docs/tremor-query/functions/stats.md

 ```

 ### stats::hdr(int|float) -> record

+* **size**: Fixed, 100 Kilo Bytes (note: this strongly depends on configuration, and can be estimated more correctly [with this formula](https://github.com/HdrHistogram/HdrHistogram#footprint-estimation))

 Uses a High Dynamic Range ( HDR ) Histogram to calculate all basic statistics against the event values sin the current windowed operation.
 The function additionally interpolates percentiles or quartiles based on a configuration specification passed in as an argument to the aggregater function.